-As explained in this APTA document, the first phase of testing included 108 physical therapists spread among four sites: Charlotte, Chicago, Los Angeles, and Philadelphia.
-Participants “were required to be practicing physical therapists with at least 1 year of experience, be familiar with CPT coding, and complete training for the proposed new PM&R codes.”
+The first phase of testing included 108 physical therapists spread among four sites: Charlotte, Chicago, Los Angeles, and Philadelphia.
+Participants were required to be practicing physical therapists with at least one year of experience, be familiar with CPT coding, and complete training for the proposed new PM&R codes.
 The second phase included 33 physical therapists—all of whom met the same participation criteria as those therapists involved in the first phase of testing—and took place at two sites: Intermountain Health Care in Salt Lake City and University of Pittsburgh Medical Center (UPMC).

 While APTA has received criticism on its testing methods—with many industry leaders saying the sample size was not large or geographically varied enough to be reliable—Elliott emphasized that the initial testing exercise was intended to be exploratory in nature.
 “The purpose [of the pilot test] was to inform us of where the gaps are,” she said.
 “It wasn’t meant to be a formal research test.
 It was really just to see if PTs could reliably code the same for particular clinical scenarios.”

 The results?
 “We learned that there was strong reliability for levels one and five [of the intervention codes], and that there was some ambiguity between levels two and three and levels three and four,” Elliott explained, noting that, as a result, the work group is looking into enhancing the code descriptions and/or further collapsing the number of code levels.
-Here are some additional pilot testing takeaways, as summarized in this APTA report:
+Here are some additional pilot testing takeaways:

 - Musculoskeletal cases tended to be coded using the lower-level evaluation and intervention codes, whereas neuromuscular cases tended to be coded using the higher-level codes.